07 Jun

 Disability insurance can help you stay afloat financially if you’re unable to work due to an injury or illness.
 If you’re self-employed, it’s especially important to have this type of coverage since you likely don’t have access to short-term or long-term disability benefits through an employer.

 Overall, registering as self-employed is a relatively straightforward process.
-However, there are a few key things that you need to do in order to stay compliant with HMRC, such as keeping accurate records and submitting a Self Assessment tax return every year.
+However, there are a few key things that you need to do in order to stay compliant with HMRC, such as keeping accurate records and submitting a self-assessment tax return every year.
 Being self-employed comes with a number of responsibilities, but it can also be very rewarding.
 Registering as self-employed is the first step on the journey to becoming your own boss.
 Self-employed people avoid hiring extra help to manage their business bank accounts and bookkeeping.
-Even if you have an excellent working knowledge of bookkeeping and how to pay tax, it is recommended that you employ professional accountants to prepare your accounts correctly so you can focus on your business activities more.
+Even if you have an excellent working knowledge of bookkeeping and how to pay tax, it is recommended that you employ professional accountants for business to prepare your accounts correctly so you can focus on your business activities more.